teal-finance/quid/README.md

 ### Access token

 A public endpoint is available to request access tokens for namespaces.
-A max time to live must be provided.
+A time to live must be provided.
-Ex: request an access token with a 24h lifetime `/token/access/10m`:
+Ex: request an access token with a 10 minutes lifetime `/token/access/10m`:

    ```bash
    curl -d '{"namespace":"my_namespace","refresh_token":"zpXVCJ9..."}' -H \